fabulous-dev/Fabulous/docs/tools.md

 ### Troubleshooting

 The LiveUpdate mechanism is very experimental.
-- Debug output is printed to console by `fscd.exe`
+- Debug output is printed to console by `fscd`
 - Debug output is printed to app-output by the on-device web server

 ### Design

-The fscd.exe daemon does this:
+The fscd daemon does this:

 1. Cracks project options, listens for changes, then uses FSharp.Compiler.Service to compile